pablogarciaprado/CodeAlchemy/content/concepts_glossary.md

 | Video editing / VMs     | 16–32 GiB | 4–8       |
 | Medium web server (API) | 8–32 GiB  | 2–8       |
 | Big data / ML workloads | 64+ GiB   | 16+       |

+## CORS (cross-origin resource sharing)
+CORS is a protocol that uses HTTP headers to indicate to browsers whether it is safe to access restricted resources from a separate domain.
+By default, cross-domain requests are forbidden by the same-origin security policy.

+> The same-origin policy protects browser users from unknowingly sharing session information with bad actors.
+The same-origin policy means that a web page served from `www.example.com` could not, by default, make a call to APIs at `api.example.com` because the host name is different.
+CORS can be used to allow this kind of cross-origin access.

+CORS also uses preflight requests.

+> A preflight request is a special kind of HTTP request that the browser automatically sends before the actual request, to check whether it’s safe to send the real request across origins.

+The browser sends a preflight request using the OPTIONS verb to find out whether the next call will be allowed.

 ## Data Storage Units
 ### GB vs GiB